daniel-schroeder-dev/cwhq-python-email-series/emails/51__using-ascii-lowercase.md

 lowercase_letters = create_lowercase_letters()
 ```

-The young programmer is pleased with their algorithm, but a more experienced Pythonista comes along and gives them some advice.
+The young programmer is pleased with their algorithm, but a more experienced Python programmer comes along and gives them some advice.
 They suggest looking into the `string` module to see if there's a way to get all of the lowercase letters without having to build a function to do so.
 They also tell the young programmer that the `list()` built-in function will come in handy.
 Investigate the [string](https://docs.python.org/3/library/string.html) module and see if you can find a way to replace the `create_lowercase_letters()` function.

 ## Answer